With 2020 being the stressful year that it was for everyone, I found myself picking up a new hobby: painting D&D miniatures.

 Many of their figures have very dynamic designs and I particularly like how hardy these miniatures are.
 If a figure warps, you can just put it in boiling water for a bit, straighten out the warped bits, put it in cold water, and you’re good to go!

 Though the Reaper Bones Black line rarely seems to lose its form because of the heavier plastic that’s used.
-As you might know from my other accessory reviews, I’m very big on the durability of my purchases.
+Not suprisingly, I’m very big on the durability of my purchases.

 I can’t tell you how many crappy brushes I’ve suffered through.
 But I can tell you that I found true love in Royal and Langnickel’s brushes.
 I’m eternally thankful to the lady at my local Michael’s for recommending them to me!